Flexinit/ezra_lending/README.md

 5. Mockito - For writing unit tests and mocking data

+6. Docker - For packaging the application.()

-6. Java 8 and above features
+7. Java 8 and above features
 - CompletableFuture API - this was necesary to perform parallel operations on different threads and receive a response once a thread is done.
 That is, multithreading.
   -Use of Record instead of a class was handy especially to reduce boilerplate code through creating constructors